An official website of the United States government.

-Property Tax Assessment is the process through which the assessed value of a property is determined in order to calculate the property taxes due.
+Property tax assessment is the process through which the assessed value of a property is determined in order to calculate the property taxes due.
 In Alabama, property tax is based on property classification, millage rates, and exemptions.

 Your Alabama taxes are calculated using your property’s assessed value.
 This is determined by multiplying the appraised value by the corresponding property classification, which is also known as the assessment rate.